2014 FIFA World Cup Group D: Uruguay vs England

 The two teams had met in ten previous matches, including twice in the FIFA World Cup (1954, quarter-finals: Uruguay 4–2 England; 1966, group stage: Uruguay 0–0 England).
 Uruguay defender Maxi Pereira was suspended for the match, after being sent off in the team's match against Costa Rica.

 Uruguay took the lead in the first half, the goal headed in by Luis Suárez from a cross by Edinson Cavani on the left.

-England equalised in the second half, when Wayne Rooney scored his first World Cup goal with a tap-in from a cross by Glen Johnson from the right.
+England equalised in the second half, when Wayne Rooney scored his first and only World Cup goal with a tap-in from a cross by Glen Johnson from the right.
 Suárez later secured Uruguay's victory, receiving the ball from goalkeeper Fernando Muslera's clearance which flicked off Steven Gerrard, and shot home his second goal of the match powerfully with his right foot.

 This was the first time that England lost three World Cup Finals matches in a row, dating back to England's loss to Germany in the 2010 World Cup round of 16.